Piermuz7/GEnealogical_Data_COMmunication/README.md

 ### Prerequisites

-To run Genealogical_Data_Communication only you need is:
+To run GEnealogical_Data_COMmunication only you need is:
 * ANTLR4:
  Install ANTLR4 from the official page [Download ANTLR](https://www.antlr.org/download.html)
 * Java: Install Java from the offical page [Download Java](https://www.java.com/download/)